This post shows students and new users steps to calibrate their built-in display for HDR content in Windows 11.

 How to calibrate your built-in display for HDR content in Windows 11

-As mentioned above, when you calibrate your display, you can set the balance between the details in the bright parts of a scene and the details in the dark parts of it.
+As mentioned above, when you calibrate your display, you can balance the details in the bright parts of a scene and the details in the dark parts.

 Below is how to do that in Windows 11